um-grex/grex-docs/content/english/storage/data-sharing.md

 By default, data on Grex are owned by the user and are not accessible to other Grex users or to external parties.

-In research it’s often necessary to share datasets or code within a research group or with collaborating groups.
+In research, it’s often necessary to share datasets or code within a research group or with collaborating groups.
 This documentation explains how to share data stored on a specific HPC system, in this case, Grex.
 Sharing data outside the HPC system can be done through other methods, such as Globus or MS OneDrive.

 {{< alert type="warning" >}}
 * __How to not share data:__ Sharing account credentials is strictly forbidden.
 Similarly, making data "world-accessible" (open to all users) is discouraged.